 If you plan to travel to a country which is on the State Department's Travel Warning list, you must petition for approval from the College under the W&M Travel Warning Policy.
 Prior to submitting your Charles Center application, you must submit your petition to Sylvia Mitterndorfer, the Director of Global Education and receive approval.
 There will be a place on the Charles Center online application to indicate your petition submission date and approval date.

-Petitions for summer 2014 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by Sylvia Mitterndorfer, Director of Global Education by 5:00 pm on April 15, 2015.
+Petitions for summer 2014 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by Nicholas Vasquez, International Travel and Security Manager, by 5:00 pm on April 15, 2015.
 See this page for details and plan to submit your petition prior to the March 18 Charles Center deadline.